-Our primary objectives are focused on restoring species rich limestone grassland (45ha of wildflower meadows) and providing nesting/feeding habitat for farmland birds (10ha of stubble/fallow, unharvested cereals, and insect/pollinator rich field margins).
-Herb rich leys (14ha) are also an important part of the mix.
+Our primary objectives are focused on restoring species rich limestone grassland (45 hectares (ha) of wildflower meadows) and providing nesting/feeding habitat for farmland birds and pollinators.
+Herb rich leys (14 ha) are also an important part of the mix.
 Much of this work is funded by the Countryside Stewardship scheme.

-Our rare breed livestock (60 Cotswold sheep, some crossed with a Hampshire, and 12 Traditional Hereford cows) are our grazing tools producing premium beef, lamb and hogget.
+Our rare breed livestock (60 Cotswold sheep (some crossed with a Hampshire) and 15 Traditional Hereford cows) are our grazing tools producing premium beef, lamb and hogget.
 We also finish a few traditional breed pigs a year.

 As our stocking rates are low (0.4 LU/ha) adding value by direct sales in crucial to our business model.
 We keep this simple.
-Most of our meat is sold direct to local customers via our website and box scheme.
+All of our meat is sold direct to local customers via our pop-up farm shop.

 Pasture for Life at Conygree Farm

 Following the Pasture for Life ethos is at the heart of our farm business as it combines many of our beliefs.
-(Find out what drives our commitment to the Pasture for Life ethos at Conygree here).
+(Find out what drives our commitment here Pasture for Life - The ethos.pdf).

-We are certified farmer members of the Pasture-Fed Livesock Association (PFLA), which allows us to use the Pasture for Life label and QR code traceability system on our meat.
+We are certified farmer members of the Pasture-Fed Livestock Association (PFLA), which allows us to use the Pasture for Life label and QR code traceability system on our meat.

 The PFLA helps to promote the ethos, our farm and our products, and quite a few of our customers have come to us through their website and marketing.
 The direct to consumer and retail market for guaranteed 100% pasture fed meat and milk is growing - we are in very exciting times.

-We also find being part of the farmer-friendly PFLA network invaluable.
+We also find being part of the farmer friendly PFLA network invaluable.
 There is always someone out there willing to offer help with practical queries and technical information.
 It is such as positive organisation.
-This was the main reason I volunteered to be a PFLA Director in 2015 - to help take Pasture for Life to scale.
+This was the main reason I volunteered to be a PFLA Director from 2015 to 2019 - to help take Pasture for Life to scale.

 Many Pasture for Life farmers are organic, quite a few are conventional.
 Some, like us, are more extensive and nature conservation focused, while others are more commercial and practice high intensity mob grazing.
 Every farm is different but we all draw from agro-ecological principles.